rvnryn/Capstone-Project/README.md

 									</thead>
 										<tr style='border-bottom: 1px solid #eee;'>
 											<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Menu/page.tsx'>page.tsx</a></b></td>
-											<td style='padding: 8px;'>- Menu PageThis file defines the main user interface for managing menu items within the application<br>- It provides a comprehensive view of the menu, allowing users to browse, search, sort, and perform actions such as editing or deleting dishes<br>- The page integrates with backend APIs to fetch and manipulate menu data, ensuring real-time updates and a responsive experience<br>- It serves as a central component in the applications architecture for menu management, supporting different user roles and maintaining a consistent, interactive layout for efficient menu administration.</td>
+											<td style='padding: 8px;'>- Menu Page ComponentThis file defines the main user interface for managing menu items within the application<br>- It serves as the central hub for displaying, sorting, and performing actions on menu entries, integrating authentication context and responsive design to ensure a seamless user experience<br>- The component interacts with backend APIs to fetch, update, and delete menu data, enabling authorized users to efficiently manage the menu offerings<br>- Overall, it plays a crucial role in the applications architecture by providing a dynamic, interactive interface for menu administration, supporting the broader goal of streamlined content management within the system.</td>
 										</tr>
 									</table>
 									<!-- hook Submodule -->